ISISComputingGroup/ibex_developers_manual/dataweb/Web-Dashboard.md

 ## Troubleshooting

-# General Investigation
+### General Investigation

 First look at the log to ensure that there are no issues.
 The log is held in `C:\JSON_Bourne\log`

-# Restart the Dataweb
+### Restart the Dataweb

 As admin open the "Task Scheduler" and end and run the "JSON Bourne" task (in task scheduler library).

+### New Instrument with No Details

+If the instrument archive has never been restarted then the dataweb will fail to show any information and claim that the server hasn't been started.
+To fix this simple restart the instrument archive.

 ## Future Development Ideas

 * We need to improve the unit test coverage of this project.
 It would be worth looking into the [requests-mock](https://pypi.python.org/pypi/requests-mock) library as this would make it very easy to test server code which makes HTTP requests.

 ## Overview page

 http://dataweb.isis.rl.ac.uk/IbexDataweb/Overview/ibexOverview.html